 Trading forex (currencies) in international markets is popular among residents in Canada.
 Before any fx broker in Canada can accept forex and CFD traders as clients, they must become authorised by the Investment Industry Regulatory Organization of Canada (IIROC), which is the financial regulatory body in Canada.
 IIROC's website is iiroc.ca.
 We recommend Canadian residents follow IIROC on Twitter, @IIROCinfo and @FINTRAC_Canada.

-To find the best forex broker in Canada, we created a list of all IIROC authorised firms, then ranked brokers by their 2019 Overall Ranking.
+To find the best forex brokers in Canada, we created a list of all IIROC authorised firms, then ranked brokers by their Overall ranking.
 Here is our list of the top Canadian forex brokers.

 Best Forex Brokers Canada Comparison

 Compare Canada authorised forex and CFDs brokers side by side using the forex broker comparison tool or the summary table below.
-This broker list is sorted by the firm's ForexBrokers.com Trust Score.
+This broker list is sorted by the firm's ForexBrokers.com Overall ranking.

 How to Verify IIROC Regulation